holochain/app-spec-rust/README.md

 Next, it will use `webpack` to compile your tests into a single executable file, in `test/dist/bundle.js`.

-Finally, it uses `holoconsole` to run those tests, giving you the feedback you really want to test code, and develop new functionality.
+Finally, it uses `hcshell` to run those tests, giving you the feedback you really want to test code, and develop new functionality.

 ## Contribute
 Holochain is an open source project.
 We welcome all sorts of participation and are actively working on increasing surface area to accept it.
 Please see our [contributing guidelines](https://github.com/holochain/org/blob/master/CONTRIBUTING.md) for our general practices and protocols on participating in the community.